IBM/dap-blueprint/Deploy.md

    When the request is approved or rejected, it is enqueued to the transaction queue.
 When the request is rejected, it is sent back to the transaction proposer.
 When the request is approved, it is processed by a signing service in Step 4.

-1. Signing service dequeues a request from a transaction queue.
-It processes the request with accessing a wallet db on Hyper Protect DBaaS and HPCS if the request is signed by all of the policy services, and then enqueues a processing result in the transaction queue.
+4. Signing service dequeues a request from a transaction queue.
+It processes the request with accessing a wallet db, which is a MongoDB server running on a HPVS instance, and HPCS if the request is signed by all of the policy services, and then enqueues a processing result in the transaction queue.

-1. Transaction proposer dequeues a result from a transaction queue, and then sends back to a DAP frontend.
+5. Transaction proposer dequeues a result from a transaction queue, and then sends back to a DAP frontend.

 <a id="prerequisites"></a>